particle-iot/solutions-libraries-DynamicFrequencySampler/README.md

 ## Changes:
-v0.0.6 - Was getting compile warnings so changed branching logic to use strcmp v0.0.7 - Moved the particle cloud functions to a new method `enableCloudFunctions`
+v0.0.6 - Was getting compile warnings so changed branching logic to use strcmp v0.0.7 - Moved the particle cloud functions to a new method `enableCloudFunctions` v0.0.8 - Adding logging and found bug in strcmp logic